dave-nachman/agent-steps/README.md

 It lets you write LLM agent workflows using normal Python code, without needing to use an explicit DSL (e.g. creating graphs or explicit chains), while still being able to leverage a runtime layer that can provide controllability, persistence, introspection, and other tooling.

+Writing normal Python code can be more natural than writing graph-oriented code, and it can be easier to debug and reason about.

+## Creating a workflow

 Workflows can be created using normal Python functions (including conditionals and for loops), but are decorated with `@step`:

 ```python